speedfuns/smrpg/any.md

 | 8 | | 0 | **Mario** | Jump | 51 |
 | | | 0 | Mallow | Defend | |

+> If you have 11 FP, Mallow defends on turn 4 and uses a Honey Syrup on turn 6.

 ## Mack Skip

+- Save in case you miss the skip
 - Enter from Mushroom Way
 - Do the skip thing